University of Minnesota Old Campus Historic District: Shevlin Hall, 1906

-Built on the site of Old Main, the first building on campus.
-Shevlin Hall served as the women's student union until Coffman Memorial Union opened in 1940.
-The building, a gift from Minneapolis lumberman Thomas H. Shevlin (1852-1912), named in honor of his wife Alice Ann Hall Shevlin (1864-1910), currently houses the Speech-Language-Hearing Sciences department.
+Built on the site of Old Main, the first building on campus, after it burned down in 1904.
+The building was a gift from Minneapolis lumberman Thomas H. Shevlin (1852-1912), named in honor of his wife Alice Ann Hall Shevlin (1864-1910).
+Until it moved Coffman Memorial Union in 1940, Shevlin Hall served as the women's student union, providing women with basic amenities such as restrooms, and a space to engage in intellectual and social pursuits.
+Today, the building currently houses the Speech-Language-Hearing Sciences department and a rock with a plaque commemorating the former Old Main sits in the front.